sajal243/Round-templates/storyboard/README.md

 5. Connecting wires

-#### With following specifications,

-1. DSB/SSB	AM transmitter kit	(ST2201)
-2  CRO as required by the DSB/SSb transmitter
-3. Patch cords of desired lenght and required numbers

 ### 4.User objective goals
 1. To study half wave rectifier with or without filters
 2. To calculate Ripple factor